-Field of action Environment
+Field of Action: Environment

 Das Bild zeigt zwei ineinander liegende Kreise in verschiedenen Schattierungen von Grün.
 Im dunkleren Kreis befindet sich ein stilisiertes Blatt eines Laubbaumes.